bsdpot/potluck/rbldnsd/README.md

 # Usage

 To be added.
-This early version just starts `rbldnsd` with the applicable ruleset, and can be added to `postfix` as an RBL.
+This early version just starts `rbldnsd` with the applicable ruleset, and can be added to `postfix` as a RBL.

 # Testing rbldnsd

-To test if working, check host IP 1.2.3.4 in reverse notation, and include the domain of this image, and query the IP:
+To test if working, check host IP 1.2.3.4 in reverse notation, and include the domain `bl.your.domain` of this image, and query the IP:

 ```
-host -t TXT 4.3.2.1.your.domain ip.of.rbldnsd
+host -t TXT 4.3.2.1.bl.your.domain ip.of.rbldnsd
 ```
 * needs review